 Tiree Glass is located in Balinoe in the West end of the Isle of Tiree.
-We are open Tuesday to Friday from 11.00 to 5.00, and when the 'open' sign is at the track end.
+We are open to visitors from 10 - 5 Tuesday to Friday.

 To find us take the road that links Balemartine with Heylipol Church and is signed for Balinoe.
 Look for the Tiree Glass sign on your right.